 The Firearm Collection of Nick Luetzow is consigned to sell in Centurion's May 2015 Militaria & Firearm Auction.
-Centurion specializes in the acquisition, marketing, and sale of Firearm Collections.
+Centurion specializes in the appraisal, valuation, acquisition, marketing, and sale of Firearm Collections.
 Nick has been an avid shooter since childhood and actively collecting since 1996.
 Centurion sincerely thanks Nick for the opportunity to bring his Firearm Collection to market.

 About the firearm collection, as told by consignor Nick Luetzow:

 Thank you for taking the time to peruse the lots that comprise a collection I have been putting together since the late 90s.
 I grew up seven miles from Parris Island, SC listening to the report of rifle ranges and the engine test of F-18s at the nearby air station.
 I began target shooting around the age of 10 and learned to love the 22lr caliber-especially in pistols, which is obvious by the number of 22s in the auction.

 In 1996, I joined the Army, working as a Combat Engineer.
 I served in Panama, Dominican Republic, South Korea, and was part of the 82nd Airborne’s advance group up Highway 8 in the initial Operation Iraqi Freedom invasion.
 The 130 engineers in my company removed or destroyed over 100,000 tons of Iraqi munitions over the course of our year-long deployment.